Glyphack/towelie/README.md

 This starts a local server at `http://localhost:4242` and opens it in your browser.

+> [!NOTE]
+> There's also a nightly version that has the latest changes.
+It probably has bugs
+> `uvx --from git+https://github.com/glyphack/towelie.git@nightly towelie`

 ## Why Use Towelie?

 If you like to review code changes locally and not use Github.